mongodb/docs/source/reference/glossary.rst

       case of :term:`capped collections <capped collection>`.

    primary key
-      In relational databases, primary keys are guaranteed to be unique identifiers for a specific data instance: for each row in a relational table, or for each document in a MongoDB document.
+      Relational databases use primary keys to guarantee unique identifiers for a specific data instance: for each row in a relational table.
+In MongoDB, :term:`unique indexes` can enforce uniqueness for a field. :term:`_id` is an example of a primary key.

    firewall
       A system level networking filter that limits higher-level